 Step 3: Observe safety protocols.
-The full Aquatherm warranty does not take effect until the pressure test is completed and submitted and the system is in operation.
+The Aquatherm warranty does not take effect until the pressure test is completed and submitted, prior to the system being put into operation.
 Therefore, it is important for the tester to observe all safety recommendations from Aquatherm until the testing is complete.